Dinesh30P/Cmos_Circuit_design_SPICE_SIMULATION/README.md

 <img width="606" height="450" alt="image" src="https://github.com/user-attachments/assets/a264e1a0-71a5-4be0-a9ad-a691256d2e12" />

-- For raise delay and Fall delay we have to consider 50% of Vdd
+- For rise delay and Fall delay we have to consider 50% of Vdd
 - Here, 1.8/2 is 0.9 (vdd)

-#### For Raise Delay
+#### For Rise Delay

 - Zoom out the area out curve (red)- in curve(blue)